-The Risk Management Plan Rule requires all employers that use hazardous chemicals to develop a Risk Management Plan (RMP).
+The risk management plan rule requires all employers that use hazardous chemicals to develop an RMP.
 The EPA requires these plans to be updated and resubmitted every five years.

-As the employer, you are responsible to identify, reduce and/or mitigate potential chemical hazards.
-The PSM/RMP standards do not specify how to complete the Compliance Audit / RMP but provides a guideline in order to achieve a successful outcome to meet PSM/RMP compliance requirements.
+As the employer, you are responsible to identify, reduce, and/or mitigate potential chemical hazards.
+The PSM/RMP standards do not specify how to complete the compliance audit / RMP but they do provide a guideline in order to achieve a successful outcome to achieve compliance.

 Does your facility utilize internal certified auditors to complete your compliance audits?
 Have you ever thought about utilizing a third-party external auditor?
 By utilizing a third-party external auditor, you gain valuable knowledge of additional industry leaders while enhancing your internal team’s perspective.